SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 </tbody>
 </table>

-> **Info:** For JDBC/ODBC you have to configure Cumulocity IoT Edge so that port 31010 can be accessed from the host system.
+> **Info:** For JDBC/ODBC you have to configure {{< product-c8y-iot >}} Edge so that port 31010 can be accessed from the host system.
 For instructions on port forwarding see section "Setting up port forwarding" under [Setting up the environment](/edge/installation/#setting-up-the-environment).

 ### Defining DataHub permissions and roles